Zilber-Pink in a product of modular curves assuming multiplicative degeneration: Introduction

 At points $s \in C$ where the corresponding abelian variety $\cA_s$ has additional endomorphisms, there are polynomial relations between the evaluations at~$s$ of these G-functions. \Cref{andre-bound} follows using a theorem of Bombieri: if there is a polynomial relation between the evaluations of a set of G-functions at a $\Qbar$-point $s$, valid at all places for which $s$ lies inside the radius of convergence of the G-functions, and not coming from a ``trivial'' relation between the G-functions themselves, then the height of $s$ is bounded in terms of the degree of the polynomial relation.

 In \cite{And89}, and in previous applications of \cite{And89} to Galois orbit bounds for the Zilber--Pink conjecture, only the archimedean evaluations of G-functions were interpreted as periods.
 In order to apply Bombieri's theorem without finding relations between non-archimedean evaluations of G-functions, the extra endomorphisms of $\cA_s$ were used to ensure that $s$ lies outside the radius of convergence of the G-functions at all non-archimedean places.
-This approach is only possible when $\End(\cA_s)$ does not inject into $\End(\GG_m^g) \otimes_\ZZ \QQ \cong \rM_g(\QQ)$ (where $g = \dim(\cA_s)$).
+This is the reason for the condition appearing in \cite{And89} that $\End(\cA_s)$ does not inject into $\End(\GG_m^g) \otimes_\ZZ \QQ \cong \rM_g(\QQ)$ (where $g = \dim(\cA_s)$).

 On the other hand, in \cref{mainZP}, the exceptional abelian varieties $\cA_s$ have endomorphism rings which inject into $\rM_4(\QQ)$.
 For example, a product of non-CM elliptic curves $E_1 \times E_2 \times E_3 \times E_4$, where there are isogenies $E_1 \to E_2$ and $E_3 \to E_4$, has endomorphism algebra $\rM_2(\QQ) \times \rM_2(\QQ)$.
 Thus, in order to apply Bombieri's theorem, we need relations valid at non-archimedean places.